Working for You

 • We have a robust peak shaving program that helps us reduce the purchase of expensive power during high load periods.
 Watch our video to learn how we can work together to shave the peak.

-• We proactively invest in and maintain our system to provide members with the most reliable power in the nation according to the IEEE's 2023 benchmark year study results.
+• We proactively invest in and maintain our system to provide members with the most reliable power in the nation according to the IEEE's 2023 and 2024 benchmark year study results.
 The study ranks Cobb EMC 1st in the nation for providing reliable power.

 What you can do